-An official may suspend play at any time at his discretion for any reason he deems necessary for the proper enforcement of the rules or conduct of the game including issues with the players, coaches, spectators, table, field or weather.
-The Referee should notify the other officials, table and both coaches as to the reason for the game stoppage.
+- An official may suspend play at any time at his discretion for any reason he deems necessary for the proper enforcement of the rules or conduct of the game including issues with the players, coaches, spectators, table, field or weather.
+The Referee should notify the other officials, table and both coaches as to the reason for the game stoppage. - Loss of Equipment Officials will stop play if ANY player loses mandatory equipment in the scrimmage area according to the NFHS rulebook.
+If the player is not involved in the action, the player can fix the equipment issue or substitute for another player that is fully equipped.